ELSady/Regression-California-Housing-Price-Prediction/README.md

  ### Missing Value Checking and Handling
 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/Screenshot%202022-06-25%20at%2007-19-10%20California%20Housing%20Price%20Prediction%20Model%20Performances%20and%20Evaluation%20-%20Jupyter%20Notebook.png) <br>

 * Total bedrooms feature has 204 missing values.
 To process this, we can either drop or replace the them with a median value.
 Here i prefer to replace it with median because we can still retain the precious data which otherwise we could not do if we droped the missing values.
 If done, then we corss check to see if ther'sstill missing values. <br>

 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/Screenshot%202022-06-25%20at%2007-53-30%20California%20Housing%20Price%20Prediction%20Model%20Performances%20and%20Evaluation%20-%20Jupyter%20Notebook.png) <br>

 * Data has been cleaned. <br>

 ### Descriptive Statistics
 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/Screenshot%202022-06-25%20at%2009-38-56%20California%20Housing%20Price%20Prediction%20Model%20Performances%20and%20Evaluation%20-%20Jupyter%20Notebook.png) <br>
-* Several features have a gap between its median and mean, possibly they willbe either right or left skedwed distribution.
+* Several features have a gap between its median and mean, possibly they will be either right or left skewed distribution.
-*

 ### Features DIstribution
 * Numerical features distribution <br>
 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/index.png) <br>